Auerilas/ecopy/docs/source/matrices.rst

 		Determines the final transformation of the distance metric.
 "1" returns the raw distance D. "sqrt" returns sqrt(D).
 Sometimes sqrt(D) has more desirable properties, depending on the subsequent analyses (see Legendre and Legendre - Numerical Ecology).

 	breakNA: [True | False]
-		Whether null values should halt the process
+		Whether null values should halt the process.

 	**Examples**